-Data Architect tends to work on the design and development of the architecture as well as the data model used for reporting and business solutions.
-Collaborating with different Apps team, this specialist is expected to fully understand the needs of clients, from different sectors, in order to customize the products to their needs.
-A highly skillful specialist usually demonstrates profound technical knowledge, especially on topics and tools like SQL, ETLs, and BI Databases.
+Data Architects tend to work on the design and development of the architecture as well as the data model used for reporting and business solutions.
+Since he/she must collaborate with different App teams, this specialist is expected to fully understand the needs of clients, from different sectors, in order to customize the products to their needs.
+Further, highly skillful specialists usually demonstrates profound technical knowledge, especially on topics and tools like SQL, ETLs, and BI Databases.

-Day by day, the companies are getting more demanding when recruiting big data architects.
-It came to the point that some companies need data architects who are literally like ‘ninjas’ in data modelling tools.
-Data architects are likely to be senior-level employees with plenty of years in business intelligence under their belts.
+Day by day, companies are getting more demanding when recruiting big data architects.
+It came to the point that some companies need data architects who are literally ‘ninjas’ mastering data modelling tools.
+This is why data architects are often senior-level employees with plenty of years in business intelligence under their belts.

-What about the most typical requirements for this position?
+So what are the most typical requirements for this position?
 Let's go through them together.

-When working in Datumize, a data architect is mostly involved into data management projects and advising the business and tech teams in matters of data modelling and data architecture standards.
-In other words, a data architect should have a “big picture” view of the data needs of the entire company, as well as show a perfect understanding of the data quality issues that the organization faces.
-Bridging the business and technology worlds from a data/information perspective, this specialist plays a critical role in determining architectural approaches for data environments and helps ensure that the data needs of the company are being met.
-Finally, an ideal data architect has the experience, knowledge and vision to facilitate company’s integration via the data layer.
+By bridging the business and technology worlds from a data/information perspective, this specialist plays a critical role in determining architectural approaches for data environments and helps ensure that the data needs of the company are being met.
+Finally, the ideal data architect has the experience, knowledge and vision to facilitate company’s integration via the data layer.